data protection

 - Anonymous evaluation of access behavior to improve our service and, if necessary, for criminal prosecution or the pursuit of claims

-Even while you are currently visiting our website, our web server, which is the computer on which this website is stored, usually automatically stores data such as
+Even while you are currently visiting our website, our web server, which is the computer on which this website is stored, usually automatically saves data such as

 - the complete Internet address (URL) of the website accessed